Cecily2/travel-goals/README.md

 ## Description

-Travel Goals is a web app for users to track the places they would like to travel, and associate activities with certain areas.
+Travel Goals is a web app for users to track the places they would like to travel, and associate activities with certain places.
+It incorporates the Unsplash API to find photos for locations and the Google Maps API to include maps of locations.

 The app uses a Rails API backend with a React/Redux frontend; the React code can be found in the "client" folder.